CodePlexaMania/CS362-004-U2017/projects/schona/README.md

-To run unittests for:
+To run random tests for:
-- unittest1
-- unittest2
-- unittest3
-- unittest4
-- cardtest1
-- cardtest2
+- randomtestadventurer
-- cardtest3
+- randomtestcard1
-- cardtest4
+- randomtestcard2

-in the same directory as the makefile, type "make unittests".
+in the same directory as the makefile, type
+"make randomtestadventurer"
+"make randomtestcard1"
+"make randomtestcard2"

-This will compile and run all unit tests and report results into a file named "unittestresults.out" which can be viewed as a text file.
-This file will contain all PASSED/FAILLED information for all unittests as well as a code coverage percentage.
+This will compile and run all random tests and report results into files with their respective names plus ".out" on the end which can be viewed as a text file.
+This file will contain all PASSED/FAILLED information for all random tests as well as a code coverage percentage.